Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

 Next, let us consider the strong and weak symmetry actions on the upper side of an LPDO.
 A strong symmetry $U(k)$ does not induce transformations in the Kraus index, whose graphical descriptions are as follows

 promising that the density matrix is invariant if we only apply a strong symmetry on one side of the density matrix.
-Here, the transformation on the virtual indices $V(k)$ is still an MPO constructed from $B(k)$ as in Eq.~\eqref{VgBg}.
-Similar to the $(1+1)D$ case, the weak injectivity condition of an LPDO guarantees the uniqueness (up to a phase) of $V(k)$ since the actions on the physical and Kraus indices are fixed.
+Here, the transformation in the virtual indices $V(k)$ is still an MPO constructed from $B(k)$.
+Similar to the $(1+1)D$ case, the weak single-blocked MPO-injectivity condition of an LPDO guarantees the uniqueness (up to a phase) of $V(k)$ with the constraint $P^{p, a} V(k)=V(k)$, since the actions on the physical and Kraus indices are fixed.

 On the other hand, the graphical representation of the weak symmetry $U(g)$ on an LPDO is